tgrospic/object-algebras/README.md

 ```
 ## 3. Define _higher-kinded_ representation (type constructor)

-Higher-kinded type is just an empty interface definition which represents `Maybe :: Type -> Type` type constructor, without generic parameter like `Maybe<a>`.
+The higher-kinded type is just an empty interface definition which represents `Maybe :: Type -> Type` type constructor, without generic parameter like `Maybe<a>`.
 Specific implementation of `Maybe` deals with the concrete representation where generic parameter `a` is applied (on the type level) to this type `App<Maybe, a>`.

 ```csharp